n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Sixth, initial "Ra,Halant" sequences that will become "Reph"s must be tagged with `POS_RA_TO_BECOME_REPH`.

-> Note: an initial "Ra,Halant" sequence will always become a "Reph"
+> Note: Malayalam differs from many Indic scripts in that "Reph"
-> unless the "Ra" is the only consonant in the syllable.
+> usage is rare in the modern orthography.
+In word-initial positions, a
+> "Ra,Halant" sequence is typically replaced by a dead-consonant form,
+> "Chillu R".

 #### 2.7: Post-base consonants ####